-- as written by a Physician; - up to a consecutive 31-day supply, unless adjusted based on the drug manufacturer's packaging size or based on supply limits; - when a Prescription Drug is packaged or designed to deliver in a manner that provides more than a consecutive 31-day supply, the Coinsurance that applies will reflect the number of days dispensed; - for a one-cycle supply of an oral contraceptive.
+- as written by a Physician; - up to a consecutive 31-day supply, unless adjusted based on the drug manufacturer's packaging size or based on supply limits; - when a Prescription Drug is packaged or designed to deliver in a manner that provides more than a consecutive 31day supply, the Coinsurance that applies will reflect the number of days dispensed or days the drug will be delivered; - for a one-cycle supply of an oral contraceptive.
 You may obtain up to three cycles at one time if you pay the Coinsurance for each cycle supplied. - Oral and self-injectable Rx for infertility treatment are now covered to the med/rx lifetime combined to 10K INN/OON